 Once you’ve adequately winterized the boat engine, now is the best time to give your boat a close and thorough inspection to make notes of damage, cracks, or some minor fixes you may want to do during the offseason.

-Carefully examine your boat’s underside for dents and scrapes, because if you used your boat a lot during the summertime, you might sometimes find something you won’t even remember hitting.
-Inspect the side-walls to ensure that there are no significant gaps or questionable spots that need to be fixed.
+Carefully examine your boat’s underside for dents and scrapes because if you used your boat a lot during the summertime, you might sometimes find something you won’t even remember hitting.
+Inspect the side walls to ensure no significant gaps or questionable spots need to be fixed.

-In other words, check your boat’s overall condition and clear it of any liability if you detect damage to your boat after a winter of storage.
+In other words, check your boat’s overall condition and clear it of any liability if you detect damage to it after a winter of storage.

 Step 4: Time For Storing